peterpeterparker/daviddalbusco.com/src/blog/bye-bye-amazon-and-google-hello-web-3-0.md

 The Internet Computer is primarily a distributed and decentralized platform for running software.
 To persist data and run programs on it, the applications have to be deployed as WebAssembly modules.
 These are executed inside of a conceptual computational unit called a software canister ([source](https://sdk.dfinity.org/docs/developers-guide/concepts/canisters-code.html)).

 To create slides, users must be able to upload their assets (images and csv files).
-That data is currently persisted in a CDN Storage.
+That data is currently persisted in CDN Storage.

 This milestone is the re-implementation of such system on the Internet Computer using one or multiple canisters.
 As for the data, we aim to empower the ownership and privacy of the users’ content with a decentralized architecture.